mehulkar/mehulkar.com/source/blog/2022/12/one-hour-with-enhance.md

     The docs also mention that Pages can be modeled as elements, but that isn't recommended.
 Maybe that pattern would feel more natural here.

-5. No layout file
+5. No layout file.

     The started template doesn't include an `index.html` with a `<html>` tag and `DOCTYPE`, et al.
     It felt a little magical that I didn't know where this is coming from.

-6. Deploy
+6. Deploying.

     Ideally, I'd want to deploy Enhance to Vercel.
 Since the framework is owned by the [Begin][4], and the [deploy on Begin docs][5] mention "dynamic web applications composed entirely of pure functions",